 When implementing alt text, only describe images that impact understanding.
 If the image is offering more context or value to the file, that’s when alt text is important.
 Otherwise, don’t waste a client’s time by describing an image that’s only decorative.

 Also, consider people with visual impairments or cognitive challenges like ADHD and dyslexia.
-In these cases, videos with audio are especially important for clearly conveying your message.
+In these cases, videos with clear audio are especially important for clearly conveying your message.

-Make accessibility a priority
+Make accessibility best practices a priority

 There are many resources available to help you, such as contrast checkers that check for WCAG compliance (Web Content Accessibility Guidelines) and the Web Accessibility Initiative’s checklist for web accessibility.
+With these accessibility best practices, you can make your client files accessible and build a more inclusive client experience.

-With these best practices, you can make your client files accessible and build a more inclusive client experience.
-With HoneyBook, you can implement accessible branding for every file you send.
 Our templates also allow you to create consistency for every client and build a process that prioritizes accessibility.